March 2, 2017

 You must consider the side effects associated with any drug used to treat arthritis pain.
 Side effects for analgesics and NSAIDs typically include stomach irritation such as bleeding, ulcer or nausea.
 Other drugs can cause kidney problems, high blood pressure, heart problems and fluid retention.
 Topical analgesics can sometimes create burns or blistering.

 Common side effects of DMARDs include upset stomach, sore mouth, low blood cell counts, fever, infections, nausea and swollen lymph nodes, among others.

 If you think you suffer from symptoms of arthritis, consult your doctor.
 If your doctor has already diagnosed you with a form of arthritis, it’s important to understand the type you have and get the treatment that’s right for you.
 Specialists at Healthcare Associates of Texas work with you to help you find the best fit.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.